 - Needing to drink alcohol in the morning before starting your day.

-- Drinking alcohol four or more times in the week.
+- Drinking alcohol four or more times a week.

 - Being unable to stop drinking once you’ve started.